MicolGiannelli19/Mail-cs50-project3/README.md

 - Find out how to clear databases with django
 - todo: sort out the history thing so you can go back to the right place

+TODO: I need to fix this problem by figuring our how append child works